Catholic Church and Nazi Germany: Political Catholicism

-The Centre Party (Zentrum) was a social and political force in mainly-Protestant Germany, helping to frame the Weimar Constitution and participating in several Weimar Republic coalition governments.
-It allied with the Social Democrats and the leftist German Democratic Party, maintaining the centre against extremist parties from the left and right.
-Although the party had defied Bismarck's Kulturkampf, during the summer of 1932 it was "notoriously a Party whose first concern was to make accommodation with any government in power in order to secure the protection of its particular interests".
-It remained relatively moderate during the radicalisation of German politics at the onset of the Great Depression, but party deputies voted for the Enabling Act of 1933 which gave Hitler absolute power.
+The Centre Party (Zentrum) was a significant social and political force in predominantly Protestant Germany.
+It helped shape the Weimar Constitution and participated in several coalition governments of the Weimar Republic.
+The party often cooperated with the Social Democrats and the German Democratic Party, positioning itself at the political centre against extremist movements on both the left and the right.
+Although it had resisted Bismarck's Kulturkampf, by the summer of 1932 it was described as "a Party whose first concern was to make accommodation with any government in power... to secure the protection of its particular interests".
+The Centre Party remained relatively moderate during the radicalisation of the early 1930s, but its deputies voted for the Enabling Act of 1933, which granted Hitler sweeping legislative authority.

-Catholic leaders attacked Nazi ideology during the 1920s and 1930s, and the main Christian opposition to Nazism in Germany came from the church.
-German bishops warned Catholics against Nazi racism before Hitler's rise, and some dioceses forbade Nazi Party membership.
-The Catholic press condemned Nazism.
-John Cornwell wrote about the early Nazi period:
+Catholic leaders criticised Nazi ideology throughout the 1920s and 1930s, and the Catholic Church became one of the main Christian institutions expressing organised opposition to National Socialism.
+German bishops warned Catholics against Nazi racism before Hitler's rise to power, and several dioceses prohibited membership in the Nazi Party.
+The Catholic press also condemned National Socialism.
+As John Cornwell summarised:

 Into the early 1930s the German Centre Party, the German Catholic bishops, and the Catholic media had been mainly solid in their rejection of National Socialism.
 They denied Nazis the sacraments and church burials, and Catholic journalists excoriated National Socialism daily in Germany's 400 Catholic newspapers.
 The hierarchy instructed priests to combat National Socialism at a local level whenever it attacked Christianity.